Brenw10/speaker-to-text/README.md

 ## Pre-requisites
  - python3
  - pip3
+ - gcc
  - ffmpeg
- - gcc

-This project is built to hear the speaker and then print the text in English.
-This is pretty much similar to the speech to text, however, this does not use the microphone.
+This project is built to capture the speaker and then print the text in English.
+This is pretty much similar to the speech to text, however, this does not use the microphone, instead it hears the speaker.